torusco/github-workflows/README.md

 * branches are named: v6, v7.1, v8, etc and they are not deleted when PRs are merged
 * PRs are only created when making a new major version to push the latest version to main before creating the new branch

+# v?

+* Allow specifying yarn version
+* YARN_VERSION default is 4.2.2, is not required, and can be overridden

 # v8

 * based on v7.3
 * switch to github oidc provider (remove SAML and saml.to)
-* TERRAFORM_VERSION terraform default is now 1.6.6 by default, is not required, and can be overriden
+* TERRAFORM_VERSION terraform default is now 1.6.6 by default, is not required, and can be overridden
-* PY_VERSION python default is now 3.11 by default, is not required, and can be overriden
+* PY_VERSION python default is now 3.11 by default, is not required, and can be overridden
-* NODE_VERSION node default is now 20 by default, is not required, and can be overriden
+* NODE_VERSION node default is now 20 by default, is not required, and can be overridden
-* RUNS_ON for cdk defaults to 8 cores, and latest for all others, is no longer required, and can be overriden
+* RUNS_ON for cdk defaults to 8 cores, and latest for all others, is no longer required, and can be overridden

 ## steps to migrate to this version